enhance-dev/enhance-image/readme.md

 #### `quality` (optional)

 The quality setting takes a number between 0–100.
-Generated images will be returned with at the quality level specified.
+Generated images will be returned at the quality level specified.
 It's best to choose a quality level that results in the smallest possible file size without significant degradation in image quality — this can vary based on the content of the images being processed, and you may need to experiment a bit to find the best setting based on your content.
 The quality option defaults to 80.

 ### Single File Component